Connect with others who understand.

 Surgery for Rheumatoid Arthritis: Types, Recovery, and More

-Written by Ashley Knox
+Written by Torrey Kim and Ashley Knox

-There are various treatment options for rheumatoid arthritis (RA), including several types of surgery.
-RA is an autoimmune disease that causes inflammatory arthritis.
 In RA, the immune system mistakenly attacks the joints, causing inflammation, joint pain, and joint damage over time.
+RA may even lead to joint deformities.
 Surgery may help relieve symptoms and improve joint function by removing or replacing damaged tissue.

-Understanding the types of surgery for RA can better prepare you to speak with your health care provider about your options.
-It also can help prepare you for what to expect should you have surgery.
+Understanding the types of surgery for RA can better prepare you to speak with your healthcare provider about your options.
+It can also help prepare you for what to expect should you have surgery.

-When Is Surgery Appropriate for RA?
+When Is Surgery Appropriate for Rheumatoid Arthritis?

-• Disease modifying antirheumatic drugs (or DMARDs)
+• Disease-modifying antirheumatic drugs (DMARDs)

-• Non-steroidal anti-inflammatory drugs (NSAIDs)
+• Nonsteroidal anti-inflammatory drugs (NSAIDs)

-• Physical and occupational therapy to help preserve range of motion
+• Physical and occupational therapy

 Conventional therapies like these can often help the majority of people with RA.